 Turning your pension savings into your income

-From April 2015, there will be fewer limits or constraints on what you can do with any pension savings you have in defined contribution (‘DC’) pension arrangements.
+Since April 2015, there are fewer limits or constraints on what you can do with any pension savings you have in defined contribution (‘DC’) pension arrangements.
 If your fund is large enough, you could:

 After you have decided whether or not to take any tax free cash, the main options you should consider, are: